Call of Duty: Call of Duty: Ghosts

 Call of Duty: Ghosts is the tenth main installment in the series and was developed by Infinity Ward.
 The game was released on November 5, 2013.
 It was the first game to be developed for eighth-gen consoles such as PlayStation 4 and Xbox One.

 Call of Duty: Advanced Warfare

 Call of Duty: Advanced Warfare is the eleventh main installment in the series, developed by Sledgehammer Games with assistance from Raven Software and High Moon Studios.
-It was released in November 2014.
+It was released on November 4, 2014.
 The game was the first game in the series to feature advanced movements, such as double jump and boost slide.

 Call of Duty: Infinite Warfare

 Call of Duty: Infinite Warfare is the thirteenth main installment in the series, developed by Infinity Ward, and was published by Activision.
 The game was released on November 4, 2016.

 Primary developer rotation

 In 2006, Treyarch released Call of Duty 3, their first Call of Duty game of the main series.
 Treyarch and Infinity Ward signed a contract stating that the producer of each upcoming title in the series would alternate between the two companies.
 In 2010, Sledgehammer Games announced they were working on a main series title for the franchise.
-This game was postponed in order to help Infinity Ward produce Modern Warfare 3.
+This game was postponed to help Infinity Ward produce Modern Warfare 3.
 In 2014, it was confirmed that Sledgehammer Games would produce the 2014 title, Call of Duty: Advanced Warfare, and the studios would begin a three-year rotation.
 After Sledgehammer developed Call of Duty: WWII (2017), they began developing a new Call of Duty entry alongside Raven Software due for release in 2020.
-However, there were conflicts of interest between the two, which resulted in Treyarch taking over control of the project in order to speed up the development process.
+However, there were conflicts of interest between the two, which resulted in Treyarch taking over control of the project to speed up the development process.